 Specific Peptides for Pigmentation

 Oligopeptide-34 (CG-TGP2) – Targeted peptide to reduce pigment.
-Reduces tyrosinase, TYRP-1, melanin production.
-Reduces melanasome transfer (pigment package to keratinocytes.
+Reduces tyrosinase, TYRP-1, and melanin production.
+It reduces melanosome transfer of pigment package to keratinocytes.
 Reduces pro-inflammatory cytokines.
 Can be found in NeoStrata Enlighten Illuminating Serum.

 Specific Peptides for Anti-Ageing

-Matrixyl® 3000 is a combination of peptides, palmitoyl-tripeptide-7, and palmitoyl-oligopeptide.
-The Matrixyl® 3000 peptides imitate collagen breakdown which then promotes new collagen production – this innovative process is what helps the Matrixyl® 3000 peptides become part of a long term anti-ageing solution.
-Can be found in NeoStrata® Skin Active Firming Collagen Booster.
+A combination of peptides, palmitoyl-tripeptide-7, and palmitoyl-oligopeptide imitate collagen breakdown which then promotes new collagen production – part of a long-term anti-ageing solution.
+Can be found in NeoStrata® Skin Active Dermal Replenishment

 Acetyl hexapeptide-8 peptide softens the appearance of fine lines and wrinkles as collagen production improves and the skin becomes firmer.
 Can be found in PCA Skin ExLinea® Peptide Smoothing Serum.